ZKC19940412/mluvspec/simulation-files/fpmd/README.md

 		       3).
 POTENTIAL \
 		       4).
 MD.inp

-- Note: More instructions on how to run fpmd with our input files can be found [here](https://www.cp2k.org/howto).
+- Note: More instructions on how to run fpmd using cp2k with can be found [here](https://www.cp2k.org/howto).